-A single pair of such species will not be fully happy, unless you recreate their natural shoal conditions.
-In addition to rock ledges and live plants, real shoal fish in nature stay in odd number groups of 3 or 5 or 7 together and are extremely beautiful and interesting to watch.
+A single pair of such species will not be fully happy unless you recreate their natural shoal conditions.
+In addition to rock ledges and live plants, real shoal fish in nature stay in odd number groups of three or five or seven together and are extremely beautiful and interesting to watch.

-Buying 7 or more beautiful little egg-layer shoal fish can be quite expensive, even prohibitive at today’s prices.
-But as a result of your breeding efforts, the pleasure and feeling of accomplishment you can derive from a large show tank displaying large shoals of brightly colored species increases tenfold!
+Buying seven or more beautiful little egg-layer shoal fish can be quite expensive, even prohibitive at today’s prices.
+But as a result of your breeding efforts, the pleasure and feeling of accomplishment you can derive from a large show tank displaying large shoals of brightly colored species increases tenfold.

 Most shoal fish require a planted aquarium and will withdraw infrequently into the plant growth, but also prefer uncluttered water.
-Some area in every community tank should be left free of plants and rock out croppings, either planted sparsely or only with short or small plants.
+Some areas in every community tank should be left free of plants and rock outcroppings, either planted sparsely or only with short or small plants.
 If the fish are disturbed they still have the opportunity of disappearing among the plants.
-However you have the maximum opportunity of seeing your shoals of fish in full view if these open areas are in full view of the front of the aquarium.
+However, you have the maximum opportunity of seeing your shoals of fish in full view if these open areas are in full view of the front of the aquarium.

-A number of fish belonging to the same species show off their individual beauty better when they are kept together and swim in leisurely schools.
-There is much to be said for an aquarium that contains large groups of Neon Tetras or Zebra Danios and a group of Harlequin Rasboras darting in and out of the rocks and plants is truly a sight to behold.
+Several fish belonging to the same species show off their beauty better when they are kept together and swim in leisurely schools.
+There is much to be said for an aquarium that contains large groups of neon tetras or zebra danios and a group of harlequin rasboras darting in and out of the rocks and plants is truly a sight to behold.

 There is a unity of color and patterns of movement that is indescribably lovely.
 Some fanciers insist that such an arrangement is far more artistic than a jumble of fishes thrown together from all over the world.
 It also enables you to go into the water chemistry of the aquarium and adjust the acidity or alkalinity to adapt it to the groups of fish you chose to house in it.